Sofia: Climate

 Sofia has a humid continental climate (Köppen climate classification Dfb; Cfb if with −3 °C isotherm) with an average annual temperature of 10.9 °C.

 Winters are relatively cold and snowy.
-Weather can be very unstable and dynamic with sudden significant temperature amplitudes.
 In the coldest days temperatures can drop below -15 °C, most notably in January.
 The lowest recorded temperature is -31.2 °C (16 January 1893).
-Fog is not unusual, especially in the beginning of the season.
-On average, Sofia receives a total snowfall of 98 cm and 57 days with snow cover.
-The snowiest recorded winter was 1995/1996 with a total snowfall of 169 cm.
+On average, Sofia receives a total snowfall of 98 cm and 56 days with snow cover.
+The snowiest recorded winter was 1939/1940 with a total snowfall of 169 cm.
 The record snow depth is 57 cm (25 December 2001).
 The coldest recorded year was 1893 with an average January temperature of -10.4 °C and an annual temperature of 8.2 C.

 Summers are quite warm and sunny.
 In summer, the city generally remains slightly cooler than other parts of Bulgaria, due to its higher altitude.
 However, the city is also subject to heat waves with high temperatures reaching or exceeding 35 °C on the hottest days, particularly in July and August.
-The highest recorded temperature is 40.2 °C (5 July 2000 and 24 July 2007).
-The hottest recorded month was July 2012 with an average temperature of 24.8 °C. The warmest year on record was 2019 with an annual temperature of 12.5 °C.
+The highest recorded temperature is 40.2 °C (5 July 2000).
+The hottest recorded month was July 2012 with an average temperature of 24.8 °C. The warmest year on record was 2024 with an annual temperature of 12.5 °C.

 Springs and autumns in Sofia are usually short with variable and dynamic weather.

 The city receives an average precipitation of 625.7 mm a year, reaching its peak in late spring and early summer when thunderstorms are common.
 The driest recorded year was 2000 with a total precipitation of 304.6 mm, while the wettest year on record was 2014 with a total precipitation of 1066.6 mm.